More testing sheds light on how virus is spreading in US

 Vice President Mike Pence met with the nation’s governors and pledged to continue updating them weekly by teleconference.
 President Donald Trump met with pharmaceutical companies to talk about progress toward a vaccine.

-Four of the dead were residents of a nursing home in Kirkland, Washington, according to King County health authorities.
-The nursing home cases especially troubled health care experts because of the vulnerability of sick and elderly people to the illness and existing problems in nursing facilities.
+The deaths at a nursing home in suburban Kirkland, Washington, were especially troubling to health care experts because of the vulnerability of sick and elderly people to the illness and existing problems in nursing facilities.

 “It’s going to be a disaster,” said Charlene Harrington, who studies nursing homes at the University of California, San Francisco.
 Infection is already a huge problem in U.S. nursing homes because of a lack of nurses and training.